oharaandrew314/TrustGrapher/readme.txt

             Exits the program

         View > Tabbed View
-            The defualt view.
+            The default view.
 Keeps all viewer windows in a tabbed pane View > Grid View
-            Seperates the graphs panel into a 2 x 3 grid View > Toggle Log Table
+            Separates the graphs panel into a 2 x 3 grid View > Toggle Log Table
             Shows/hides a table which displays the current log events.
-As the simulator plays, events that have occured are highlighted
+As the simulator plays, events that have occurred are highlighted

     ------------------------